Sunday, 30 November 2025

 for you are armed as if by fine silver;

-His retinas of blue tansy are aware
+Retinas of blue tansy are aware

 living water that refreshes your soul.